6 Keys To Home Defense

 this farther before getting to the core of the matter.
 How is it that

-shudder, fume, and so on when they are all make believe?
+our favorite shows whether live or digital can make us laugh, cry, shudder, fume, and so on when they are all make believe?
 In the

-we know it.
-When you watch and listen closely you might catch the tradesperson in a lie attempting to trick you into the deal.
+moment of entertainment we are translated into an imagined realm of reality.
+There is a correlation to the effect that when you watch and listen closely being so impressed by the presence of a contractor, and by the polity and professionalism in that person's voice, that you just know your hiring decision was impeccable.
 Perhaps not.
 Okay.
 Now for the clincher: some of the kindest tradespersons you see are great performers, too.
 They have mastered the art of lying with a straight face.
 Be sharp.

 These 6 keys or steps are derived from the personal home guide: